surgeventures/sea-elixir/guides/organizing_observers.md

 For instance, you could choose to share observer logic for handling multiple signals by implementing single observer module with multiple `c:Sea.Observer.handle_signal/1` clauses, target it from multiple signals and pattern-match specific signal or group of signals there.
-The `AnalyticsObserver` from the [basic example] could become such multi-signal observer, ie:
+The `AnalyticsObserver` from the [getting started guide] could become such multi-signal observer, ie:

     defmodule AnalyticsObserver do
       use Sea.Observer